 A South Korean lawmaker told CNN he learned from “non-NIS sources” the couple’s first child was a boy, born in 2010, while the second was a daughter, born in 2013.
 Another lawmaker confirmed “Kim’s first child is a son and the second child is a daughter.”

 In the past, Ri has disappeared from public view for extended periods, which are believed to have been during her pregnancies.

-Ri's dinner with her husband at the DMZ was not her first time accompanying him on a trip outside of North Korea.
-Last month, she and Kim traveled to Beijing aboard a heavily armored train traditionally used by North Korea's leaders when traveling outside the country.
+Ri’s dinner with her husband at the DMZ was not her first time accompanying him on a trip outside of North Korea.
+In March, she and Kim traveled to Beijing aboard a heavily armored train traditionally used by North Korea’s leaders when traveling outside the country.

-The state visit, during which the North Korean first couple dined with Chinese President Xi Jinping and his wife Peng Liyuan, was Kim's first official summit with a foreign leader, ahead of this morning's meeting with South Korean President Moon Jae-in and the planned meeting with US President Donald Trump later this year.
+The state visit, during which the North Korean first couple dined with Chinese President Xi Jinping and his wife Peng Liyuan, was Kim’s first official summit with a foreign leader.